 Unfortunately, the experience they went through was only one of many reported to us in the past year alone.

-That’s why SEIU 775 launched our HADit campaign – the campaign to address Harassment, Abuse, and Discrimination of caregivers and make the care environment safer for everyone.
+That’s why, in September 2019, SEIU 775 launched our HADit campaign: the campaign to address harassment, abuse, and discrimination of caregivers and make the care environment safer for everyone.

 Harassment, abuse, and discrimination of caregivers is something that can and should be addressed.
-We’re asking for your support to make sure:
+We’re going to keep working to make sure:

 - Everyone feels safe at work and while giving and receiving care.